webplatform/docs-wpd/Editors_Guide/step_5_update_existing_content/index.md

 ===Omit comments and discussion===
 Relevant comments and discussion about the article should occur in the associated discussion page, not in the body of the article.

-===Don't needlessly duplicate content===
+===Avoid posting duplicate content===
-Separate pages shouldn't substantially overlap content or topics, except when necessary to improve understanding and organization.
+Strive to ensure separate pages do not substantially overlap content or topics, except when necessary to improve understanding and organization.

 ===Search engine optimization===
 Use the relevant keywords for an article in the summary, and where possible and natural throughout the article.
-However, write for humans more than search engines, so don't overload on keywords.
+However, write for humans more than search engines; do not overload pages with keywords.

 ===Include all relevant sections===
 Different [[WPD:Manual Of Style/Article Types|types of articles]] have different types of sections.
 For an article to be considered to be high quality, it should have all applicable sections.